 There are additional reasons for offering courses dealing with the legal instruments underpinning trade and integration initiatives.
 In many ways the world has become a global marketplace.
 Multilateral and regional trade agreements are of growing importance but are specialized legal instruments with their own logic and terminology.
-They need to be understood and be implemented as required.
+They need to be understood and be reported on correctly.